pymupdf/PyMuPDF/docs/rect.rst

    .. method:: include_point(p)

-      The smallest rectangle containing the current one and point *p* is calculated and **replaces the current** one. **Infinite rectangles remain unchanged.** To create a rectangle containing a series of points, start with (the empty) *fitz.Rect(p1, p1)* and successively perform *include_point* operations for the other points.
+      The smallest rectangle containing the current one and point *p* is calculated and **replaces the current** one. **The infinite rectangle remains unchanged.** To create a rectangle containing a series of points, start with (the empty) *fitz.Rect(p1, p1)* and successively include the other points.

       :arg p: Point to include.
       :type p: :ref:`Point`